Lrnyux/EgoCentric-Human-Pose-ECHP-Dataset/README.md

 # EgoCentric-Human-Action(ECHA) Dataset
-This is the official version of ECHA dataset in the paper **"EgoFish3D: Egocentric 3D Pose Estimation from a Fisheye Camera via Self-Supervised Learning"**
+This is the official version of ECHA dataset in the paper **"EgoFish3D: Egocentric 3D Pose Estimation from a Fisheye Camera via Self-Supervised Learning"**--[paper](https://github.com/SJTUlyx/EgoCentric-Human-Action-ECHA-Dataset).
 ![overview](https://user-images.githubusercontent.com/86871168/147398404-7ee8fcad-24a8-4a7a-89ad-5288c7bfccdd.png)

 Information: